This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 apron

-2963 Shimotsugane, Suwamachi, Hokuto City, Yamanashi Prefecture
+2963 Shimotsugane, Sutamachō, Hokuto City, Yamanashi Prefecture

-●Masao Ota (Photographer)
+Masao Ota (Photographer)

 Born in Shizuoka in 1949.
 After graduating from Waseda University, he spent a long time wandering around and became a photographer at the age of 36.

-"Advertising Character Doll Museum" (Chikuma Bunko/1995), "Enamel Signs - A Visit to the Nostalgic 1950s" (Shogakukan/1999)
+"Advertising Character Doll Museum" (Chikuma Bunko/1995), "Enamel Signs - Visiting the Nostalgic Showa 30s" (Shogakukan/1999)

 His works include the photo book "Accumulus" (Super Edition).

-●Kazuhiro Nishimura, Apron Anything (Koganei City, Tokyo)
+Kazuhiro Nishimura, Apron Anything (Koganei City, Tokyo)